Planning Permission: Do I Need to get Planning Permission For Shop Shutters?

 When you contact your local authority, the first thing you will need to do is confirm with them the types of security shutters which are usually permitted.
 This gives you a starting point for your application.

-Generally speaking, councils consider vision shutters preferable to solid designs, and quality and aesthetics (such as colour and box size) important.
+Generally speaking, councils consider vision shutters preferable to solid designs, and quality and aesthetics (such as colour, fit type and box size) important.
 These are considered not only in the context of your building frontage, but in the context of your whole street.

 It isn’t only your choice of shutter which is considered on your application.
 Decision makers will likely weigh up the crime risk to your property, fire regulations and also the risk of graffiti to installed shutters.
 You may find anti graffiti coatings are viewed more favourably.